brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 The official website for this webinar is located at [this link](https://www.dpoe.network/workshops/)

-The presentation slides (under construction) can be accessed at [this link](https://brnco.github.io/DPOE-N-Workshop_IntroCLI-AVTools/webinar.html)
+The presentation slides can be accessed at [this link](https://brnco.github.io/DPOE-N-Workshop_IntroCLI-AVTools/webinar.html)

 # Table of Contents